These Provisions are applicable from the Financial year 2016-17. For previous years up to 2015-16 click here

 - Return is furnished in response to notice under section 142(1)

-- Regular assessment is made in respect of year later than referred in sub section 3.
+- Regular assessment is made in respect of year later than referred to in sub section 3.

 Assessing officer may make an amended order under section 156 requiring the assessee to pay advance tax on each due date(s) falling after such amended order.